<function>

 Nanoseconds | ns | 10-9 |

-Multithreading allows running multiple threads simultaneously in a single process, enabling operations to be executed in parallel within the same computer.
-Unlike other forms of parallelization such as multiprocessing, multithreading is distinguished by the sharing of a common memory space among all tasks.
+Multithreading allows multiple threads to run simultaneously in a single process, enabling parallel execution of operations within the same computer.
+Unlike other forms of parallelization (e.g., multiprocessing), multithreading is distinguished by the sharing of a common memory space among all tasks.

-This shared memory environment introduces several complexities, determining that running code in parallel may create side effects if handled improperly.
-Basically, the issue arises when multiple threads access and modify shared data, potentially causing unintended consequences in other threads.
-These potential issues have led to the concept of thread-safe operations.
-They're characterized by the possibility of being executed in parallel without causing any issues (e.g., data corruption, inconsistencies, or crashes).
+This shared memory environment introduces several complexities, implying that running code in parallel may create side effects if handled improperly.
+Essentially, the issue arises when multiple threads access and modify shared data simultaneously, potentially causing unintended consequences in other threads.

 set to i